Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-14-Data-Governance-Sharing related scenarios.md

 1. Validation is passed.
 Click on Create.

-### Task 1 : Create Storage account in Azure Portal
+### Task 2 : Create Storage account in Azure Portal

+In this task, you'll create storage account and container

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Storage accounts**, and then select  **Storage accounts** under services.